Skip to main content

 Risks and possible consequences

 It is not only large companies and government agencies that can fall victim to cyber attacks.
 Charities – even smaller ones – can be targeted too.
-And, often having weaker defences, smaller charities can be especially vulnerable.
+Smaller charities can be especially vulnerable because they often have weaker defences.

 Commons cyber security risks include:

-• unauthorised access to a device, network or system
+• unauthorised access to a device, network, account or system

-• fake emails or websites set up to trick someone into revealing personal or sensitive information.
+• fake emails or websites set up to trick someone into transferring funds or revealing sensitive information.
+Examples may include suspect links or email attachments, invoice fraud, or requests to change bank account details.

 The consequences of an incident can be significant.
 They may include: